Help us match you with local pros in your area

 Ductwork Cleaning | $387-$968 |

-Look for an HVAC company that employs qualified technicians with the necessary licensure and training.
-In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
+It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
+In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
+Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

 There are no state-level licensing requirements for contractors in Illinois.
-However, there may be local regulations, so make sure to check with your municipal government to verify that your contractor meets all of the requirements.
+However, there may be local regulations.
+Be sure to check with your municipal government to confirm that your contractor meets all the requirements.
 You can verify an Illinois business license on the Secretary of State's website.
-Also look at a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with positive feedback and good customer testimonials.
+Also check a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
+Pick a company with glowing feedback and stories of satisfied customers.

-Make sure you understand the details of any project before starting.
-When getting HVAC repairs, have your provider detail which parts need replacement and why.
-Confirm that your technician will clean and test your system after the repair to ensure that everything works.
-When replacing your HVAC, have the contractor explain the new features, model, estimated installation time, brand, and energy efficiency.
-Before signing a contract, make sure you understand how your provider will determine the right system size for your home and what the price will be.
+Always make sure you understand what a company’s process looks like.
+When HVAC repairs are needed, ask your provider to specify which parts need replacement and why.
+Confirm that your technician will clean and test the full system after finishing the work to ensure proper operation.
+For replacement, ask the contractor to explain the new HVAC system energy efficiency, model, estimated installation time, features, and brand.
+Before starting the project, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

-You should have your HVAC system inspected twice a year.
-After the inspection, your technician will inform you what services are needed.
-You should also call a technician if you notice new issues such as strange noises, leaks, or unusual smells.
-If your system has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected about twice annually.
+At the time of the inspection, your technician will tell you if any services are required.
+You should also schedule an inspection if you notice new issues such as strange noises, leaks, or unusual smells.
+If your home has ductwork, you should have it inspected every few years.

-You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
-You may also consider a smart thermostat.
+You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
+You could also consider a smart thermostat.

-Generally, whole-system HVAC installation or replacement takes between one and three days.
-Installing or replacing an air conditioning unit or a furnace takes anywhere from about half a day up to two days.
-The exact amount of time will be based on things like the size of your home, how easily accessible different areas are, and whether your technician discovers any problems.
+Generally, whole-system HVAC installation or replacement takes one to three days.
+Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
+The exact amount of time will vary depending on things like the size of your home, how easily accessible different sections are, and whether your technician runs into any problems.